-"I really like it here," Cathy says as we lounge in the warm California sunshine, drinking Mexican beer, by a clear mountain brook, after a day of climbing perfect granite.
+"I really like it here," Cathy says as we lounge in the warm California sunshine, drinking Mexican beer, by a clear mountain brook, after climbing perfect granite.
 "What if we look for a place here?"

-To dedicated Alaskans, hearing this kind of statement creates panic attacks, but I've learned to take these bucks in stride during each visit to California.
+To dedicated Alaskans, hearing this kind of statement creates panic attacks.
+I've learned to take these bucks in stride during each visit to California.
 They're due to irrational thinking from sun poisoning.

 Cathy and I recently visited South Lake Tahoe for a Flanagan family reunion and climbing at Lover's Leap.
-Before meeting the Flanagan mob, we climbed a day at Donner Pass near Truckee.
-Here is Cathy sticking the rope up there for me, in real sun and wearing shorts and no sleeves.
-What she's not thinking about, is that after a long stint in Alaska, where she's mostly dressed in a Ski-Do suit, is that my belay technique decreases as my perving level increases.
+Before the reunion we climbed at Donner Pass near Truckee.
+Here is Cathy sticking the rope up there for me.
+She's in real sun and wearing shorts and no sleeves.
+I'm busy perving, catching up after a long winter in Alaska where she dresses in a Ski-Do suit.

-During the reunion we took our nephews climbing near Eagle Lake.
+During the reunion we took our nephews climbing.
 This is Sean Kirk.
 He is psyched.
-On the approach hike to his first rock climb he said, "I'm a weally good wok cwimber."
+On the approach to his first rock climb he said, "I'm a weally good wok cwimber."

-Flynn Kirk blasted up the rock, like a regular granite cowboy.
+Flynn Kirk bucked up the rock, like a granite cowboy.

 After the reunion we went to Lover's Leap for several days.
 Lover's is one of the many unique crags that make the western US the best rock climbing zone in the world.
 Lover's has solid granite lined with horizontal intrusions of harder rock that have eroded into a perfect ladder of incut holds every two to four feet.